-- Review insurance and obtain approval as necessary - Remind you to schedule a pre-operative medical workup by the primary care doctor, or a designated medical doctor - Schedule a pre-operative visit to the hospital and/or provide hospital information. - Advise you to schedule pre-operative education at the hospital. - Schedule surgery at appropriate facility
+- Review insurance and obtain approval as necessary. - Advise you to schedule a pre-operative medical workup by your primary care physician. - Schedule a pre-operative visit to the hospital and/or provide hospital information. - Advise you to schedule preoperative education class at the hospital. - Schedule surgery at appropriate facility.